-This article is a guest post from Shim Ravalia who studies a master in sports rehabilitation at the University of Kent (Gillingham, Medway).
+This article is a guest post from Shim Ravalia, who studies a master’s in sports rehabilitation at the University of Kent (Gillingham, Medway).

-In this article she outlines the current knowledge on how we can optimize our recovery by choosing the right recovery drink after training.
+In this article, she outlines the current knowledge on optimising our recovery by choosing the right recovery drink after training.

-If cyclists do not recover properly straight after exercise there is no point to their training.
-Without the proper nutrients to refuel the body such as Carbohydrates and proteins, the performance of the individual will drop.
+If cyclists do not recover properly straight after exercise, there is no point in their training.
+Without the proper nutrients to refuel the body, such as Carbohydrates and proteins, the performance of the individual will drop.

 Timing is absolutely important because the muscle cells in the body are highly insulin receptive after exercise.
 Insulin is a hormone produced by the pancreas that regulates the level of glucose.
 Insulin is in charge of transporting glucose and the essential amino acids to the cells.
 This speed up muscle repairs and reduces the breakdown of protein.

 It is best to consume a recovery drink 30 to 45 minutes straight after exercise.
 If this window of opportunity to recover is missed, then the muscles will no longer be insulin receptive.